guanjiech/MILP-MINLP/README.md

 Firstly, I think it's worth noting the difference between **MILP** and **ILP**.
 In MILP problems, there are not only continuous variables but also integer variables, while the decision variables are all integer in ILP problems.

-For now, there mainly remains two kinds of algorithms to solve MINLP problems.
+For now, there mainly remain two kinds of algorithms to solve MINLP problems.
 One is ***deterministic optimization algorithm*** while another kind is ***evolution algorithm*** which is problem-independent, such as GA, SA, PSO and so on.

 What's [mathmatic optimization](https://zhuanlan.zhihu.com/p/25579864)?
 This link is a detailed discussion on operational research(运筹学).